Lesbian Intimacy and the Sexual Response Cycle

 The Role of Lesbian Sex Toys

-- A double‑ended dildo allows shared penetration and synchronized movement.
+- A double-ended dildo for synchronized penetration

 - “I love how we laugh together.
 I feel really close when we take our time.”